chrissm23/ParallelKDE.jl/paper/paper.md

 - Threaded CPU using Julia's built-in multithreading;
 - CUDA GPU via `CUDA.jl` [@besard_effective_2019; @besard_rapid_2019].

 **Implemented methods.** The package includes (a) parallel rules-of-thumb KDE, namely Scott and Silverman, for rapid baselines and (b) GradePro, engineered to perform rapid adaptive KDE in multiple dimensions.
-This implementation effectively performs independent grid-point-wise density estimation using FFT.
+This implementation effectively performs independent grid-point-wise density estimation using FFT [@frigo_design_2005].
 Throughout the routines, the necessary memory is reduced by reusing allocated memory, without damaging performance.
 The serial version serves as a reference; the threaded version parallelizes routines applied over the bootstrap re-samples (which are required by the method); the CUDA routines provide parallelization at each estimated grid-point.
 Each implemented method naturally exposes all its parameters up to the user.
 Convenient defaults are set where reasonable. \autoref{fig:flowchart} shows a flowchart of the implemented algorithm.

 **Reproducibility and testing.** We include timing benchmarks to illustrate the speed gains obtained from parallelizable KDE algorithms.